AP FACT CHECK: Are immigration raids result of Trump policy?

-LOS ANGELES (AP) — Advocacy groups claim that Immigration and Customs Enforcement officers are rounding up people in large numbers around the country as part of stepped-up enforcement under President Donald Trump.
-They have cited immigration action in Southern California that they believe is especially heavy-handed.
+LOS ANGELES (AP) — Advocacy groups say that Immigration and Customs Enforcement officers are rounding up people in large numbers around the country as part of stepped-up enforcement under President Donald Trump.

+They say a roundup in Southern California was especially heavy-handed and cite arrests in places such as Atlanta, Chicago, New York, Texas and North Carolina that have rattled immigrants.

 The truth lies somewhere in between.
 Here are some of the facts surrounding what’s happening with immigration enforcement: